wilfredwee/australis-dark/README.md

 We achieve a colored curved tabs by overriding the default PNG/SVG files and create our own files with the appropriate color, and append it in the CSS using data URI.

 ## Known and Possible Issues
-1. The tab stroke looks a little weird on Linux (Tested on GNOME, GTK3)
-1. Tab curves may be not perfect on Retina screens.
-Would be great if someone could test it.
-1. Not tested on OSX.
-Would be great if someone could test it.
+1. Does not work well on Windows 7 when not maximized.
+2. Not tested on OS's other than: Windows 10, Arch Linux, OSX 10.11